 |KH||0 - 10|

-Natural Habitat of the Red Devil Crab
+Photos of the Red Devil Crab

 Red Devil Crabs are endemic to the island of Java in Indonesia in Southeast Asia.
 They inhabit forest areas near rivers, streams and ponds that are surrounded by leaf litter and vegetation.
 Red Devil Crabs spend a majority of their time on the land; however, they often descend into freshwater, especially when moulting.